Popular keywords

 Oral masks are quite uncommon and cover only the mouth of the users to deliver air into their passageways.

-Being aware of what is CPAP is only sometimes enough to resolve people’s doubts about its usage in terms of providing relief from sleep apnea.
-Learning about what does a CPAP machine do can make it easier for users to integrate it into their everyday routine and enjoy its various benefits.
+Being aware of CPAP is only sometimes enough to resolve people’s doubts about its usage in terms of providing relief from sleep apnea.
+Learning about what a CPAP machine does can make it easier for users to integrate it into their everyday routine and enjoy its various benefits.

 A CPAP machine pushes air into the upper passageways through the user’s nose or mouth.
 The machine applies mild pressure to push the air minimising the chances of collapsing airways.